ExaVault/evapi-php/README.md

 ##### Uploading a file #####

-Uploading is a bit more complicated, as it first requires obtaining an appropriate upload URL and then making a separate HTTP request to upload the file to the correct upload URL.
+Uploading is a bit more complicated, as it first requires obtaining an appropriate upload URL from the API and then making a separate HTTP request to upload the file to your account's storage server.

 ```php
 // set the local and remote paths